Southlake Business Relief Grant Program

 The City also reserves the right to divide the grant award in equal amounts to distribute to eligible businesses.

 - Home-based businesses

 - Sexually/Adult-Oriented Businesses

-- Professional Services deemed essential by local/state government
+- Professional Services deemed essential by local/state government (as specified in orders)

 - Lobbying organizations and political organizations subject to Internal Revenue Code 527